Maxon Margiela

-Mason Reyes (June 16, 2004 – November 16, 2025), known professionally as Maxon Margiela or mononymously as Maxon (stylized in all lowercase), was an American rapper and songwriter from Orlando, Florida.
-He began making music professionally in 2024 and was known for his Gen-Z style of rap.
-He rose to prominence in late 2024 with the release of his singles "Austin Powers" and "Sexual Fantasies" featuring Percaso.
+Mason Jorge Reyes (June 16, 2004 – November 16, 2025), known professionally as Maxon (stylized in all lowercase; formerly as Maxon Margiela), was an American rapper and songwriter from Orlando, Florida.
+He began making music professionally in 2024 and rose to prominence later that year with the release of his singles "Austin Powers" and "Sexual Fantasies".

 Early life

-Mason Reyes was born on June 16, 2004 in Orlando, Florida.
-Growing up in Orlando, he cited that his hometown was defined as having "mad culture" filled with "a boiling pot of people”.
+Mason Reyes was born in Orlando, Florida, to Dominican parents on June 16, 2004.
+He described his hometown as having "mad culture" filled with "a boiling pot of people".

-He was kicked out of his parents’ home at the age of 17 due to personal reasons.
-He entered rehab as a result of a court order issue, and subsequently moved in with his grandma for a short period of time.
+Reyes was kicked out of his parents' home at the age of 17.
+He entered rehab as a result of a court order issue, and subsequently moved in with his grandmother for a short period of time.

 At the age of 18, Reyes got a job at a lighting company.
-Because of this, he was able to live on his own in Airbnb’s around Orlando and the South Florida area.
+Because of this, he was able to live on his own in Airbnbs around Orlando and the South Florida area.